tmtsoftware/esw-web-app-template.g8/README.md

 Once the project is generated, refer to project's README for instructions on how to use, build, and run the project.

+---
+**NOTE**
+Following section is intended only for testing purpose and can be skipped by the consumers of template.
+---
+#### Testing the template

+For people interested in testing the template with latest commit on main branch, refer [testing.md](./testing.md)